qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 | timestamp     | The timestamp,or expression resolving to a timestamp, up to which to calculate the completed number of years. |
 | date_of_birth | Date of birth of the person whose age is being calculated.
 Can be an expression. |

-### Examples and results

 These examples use the date format **DD/MM/YYYY**.
 The date format is specified in the **SET DateFormat** statement at the top of your data load script.
 Change the format in the examples to suit your requirements.

 <table>
 <thead>